 Personal contact by the Parish Councillors keep us informed as do our young people who are aware as to whom information can be exchanged.
 Attempts have come to nothing to re-awaken the Village Hall Youth Club but there is always hope!

-Bingo sessions, Games Nights, Jumble Sales are all held regularly in our Memorial Hall.
+Bingo sessions, Games Nights, Jumble Sales, Quiz evenings, are all held regularly in our Memorial Hall.

 We are served by a fine and regular daily bus service and the Mobility bus and the Wragby Resource Centre Car Scheme is readily available.

 The Women’s Institute has talks and visits of all sorts to which non-members are welcome; most village meetings are held in the Memorial Hall.

 The Memorial Hall has a well equipped play area with a Youth Shelter, and a ‘kick about’ area too.
 Inside it has a modern kitchen and caters for the disabled.
 A wheelchair is available for use and may be borrowed by residents.

 There is a free bus on Friday to Tesco.